mllev/a.dom/README.md

   ]
 ]
 ```
 ADOM supports code splitting via the `run` keyword.
-It will execute a separate ADOM file exactly where `run` it:
+It will execute a separate ADOM file exactly where you `run` it:
 ```
 html [
   head [